bakks/poptop/README.md

   poptop -w -LCDN         Show 4 specific charts arranged in a square.
 ```

+## Layout

+Poptop displays some default charts, but also allows you to select your own.
+For example, 'poptop -LC' will display only CPU load and % charts.
+You can also add and remove charts at runtime by pressing the key corresponding to their flag (e.g. press C to toggle the CPU % chart).

+By default, all charts will be stacked vertically.
+You can use the -z flag to stack them horizontally instead.

+You can also use the -w flag to arrange charts in a square, i.e. to switch between vertical and horizontal stacking as the layout is built. 'z' and 'w' can also be pressed at runtime to change the layout dynamically.

 ## Metrics

 ### CPU Load (1min, 5min, 15min)